add to basket

 A Level PE immerses learners in contemporary issues in sport and performance analysis, whilst expanding on knowledge acquired on the key bodily systems from GCSE and BTEC pathways.
 You will have the opportunity to explore issues such as why athletes take drugs in sport as well as learning about the history and heritage of sport in the UK.

 Physical Education is taught on the AQA exam board and is a linear qualification.
-This means that the two external examinations are undertaken at the end of year 2.
+This means that the two external examinations are undertaken at the end of year two.
 A Level PE is made up of two examinations, a written piece of coursework that analyses your own performance and finally, a practical performance as either a coach or performer in one sport only.
 The coursework is worth 30% of the overall qualification

 A minimum of five GCSEs at grade 4 and above, including English Language and Maths.